 Becoming a parent is a milestone like no other, with an influx of feelings we just never knew existed.
-Summing up the overwhelming emotion and momentousness, Before There Was You is a motherhood poem we absolutely love – you can read it below!
+Summing up the overwhelming emotion and momentousness, Before There Was You is a motherhood poem we absolutely love.

 I recently came across this motherhood poem, titled Before There Was You, and it was one I came back to over the next few days.
 This simple and emotive poem from The Pinterested Parent really touched me, because it summed up exactly how I felt with a newborn – and still feel now with a tween.